optionalg/howdoi-1/software/files/usb-auto-wipe-format.md

 ```
 #!/bin/bash
-"Provides a script to monitor for USB disk drives to
+# Provides a script to monitor for USB disk drives to
-1. wipe
+# 1. wipe
-2. partition (label)
+# 2. partition (label)
-3. format
+# 3. format

-when they are plugged in (keeping track of disks it has already done)
+# when they are plugged in (keeping track of disks it has already done)
-"

 MATCH="/dev/disk/by-id/usb-*"
 STORE="/tmp/usb-formatter.cache"
 TMP_STORE="/tmp/usb-formatter.tmp"